KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 - For volume to be exported, some *transmission* must be set on Principled BSDF node.
 - Color of Volume Absorption node is used as glTF attenuation color.
 No texture is allowed for this property.
 - Density of Volume Absorption node is used as inverse of glTF attenuation distance.
-- Thickess can be plugged into the Thickess socket of custom group node ``glTF Material Output``.
+- Thickness can be plugged into the Thickness socket of custom group node ``glTF Material Output``.
 - If a texture is used for thickness, it must be plugged on (``G``) Green channel of the image.

 .. figure:: /images/addons_import-export_scene-gltf2_material-volume.png